IgnitionBoulder/2015week1/deliverables/README.md

 There are tons and tons of properties; change how the code is represented; ex: font-family, font-size, color, border, etc.

 What are values?
-Values are what follow properties such as color exmaples, font exmaples, sizes.
+Values are what follow properties such as color exmaples, font exmaples, sizes; paired with attributes

-Paired with attributes;
 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?
+Front its parent.
+Some styles (such as family-font, text-alignment, etc.) are automatically inherited by child elements from their parent element (i.e. by an element contained inside another one).

 What are two CSS attributes you can change to push an element around on the page?
+id and and class

 What are the three different ways to include CSS in your project or use CSS to style a particular element?
+Borders (border-collpase, border sizes, etc.), tables (td, th, width, height, etc.), links (a:link, a:visited, a:hover, etc.), background colors - there are many more.

 ---
 ### Section 3: Git and Github
 What is Git?
+A control system software for software development that contains repositories.

 What is SCM?
+Software configuration management: tracking and controlling changes in the software

 What is a VCS?
+Veritas Cluster Server: provides application cluster capabilities to systems running other applications.

 Why is Git useful for a developer?
 Why is Git useful for a team of developers?
 How do you create a new Git repository for a project locally?